dlowe/nnet/README.markdown

  * using these corpora as a training set
  * using several hundred random *.gif and *.png files from my home computer as a test set
- * using a rough "early stopping" algorithm over 1000-iteration training runs, which stopped after 18000 iterations.
+ * using the included "earlystop.pl" script, which stopped after 67000 iterations.
  * interpreting output of "> 0.5" as "probably a .png" and "< 0.5" as "probably
    a .gif"
- * produced a network with about 81% accuracy
+ * produced a network with about 87% accuracy

 ### english corpora